near/nft-bid-market/TestPlan.md

 Gives an approval to mint.
 - Can only be called by the owner
 - Adds a given account to the list of the autorized accounts
+- Returns `true` if the new account has been added to the list, `false` otherwise
 ### deny
 Takes back a permission to mint.
 - Can only be called by the owner
 - Removes a given account from the list of the autorized accounts
+- Returns `true` if the account has been removed from the list, `false` if it hadn't been in the list
 ### set_private_minting
 Turns on and off the private minting.
 - Can only be called by the owner